 This unique finger food is an extremely popular Filipino snack but is also eaten in Laos, Vietnam and Cambodia.
 Often sold by street vendors and seasoned with a mixture of salt, chilli, garlic and vinegar, Balut is considered to be high in protein and rich in vitamins.

-It may surprise you to discover that there are some species of jellyfish which are fit for human consumption.
-Admittedly, jellyfish isn’t an item you see regularly on menus but it’s popularity is increasing.
+It may surprise you to discover that there are some species of jellyfish that are fit for human consumption.
+Admittedly, jellyfish isn’t an item you see regularly on menus but its popularity is increasing.